Updated on: September 21, 2023

 - 1. 🥇 ExpressVPN — Best overall VPN in 2023.
 Top-notch security features, extremely fast speeds, excellent streaming and torrenting support, and very intuitive apps for tons of operating systems.
 While it’s not free, it’s backed by a risk-free 30-day money-back guarantee.

-- 2. 🥈 CyberGhost VPN — Very good VPN for streaming.
-Has 100+ streaming servers that can access 50+ streaming platforms, including Netflix, BBC iPlayer, and HBO Max.
+- 2. 🥈 CyberGhost VPN — Best free VPN for streaming.
+Has 100+ streaming servers that can access 50+ streaming platforms, including Netflix, BBC iPlayer, and Max.
 While it lacks a free plan, it comes with a free 24-hour trial and has a very generous 45-day money-back guarantee.

 - Comparison of the Best Free VPNs in 2023.